swapden/Movie-Database-API/README.md

 #### Getting the details of Movie
-Send the GET request usind the movie id
+Send the GET request using the movie id
 ```
 $ http GET https://movie-database-api.herokuapp.com/movies/153/
 HTTP/1.1 200 OK